google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-paymentrequest-api.md

 #### Explanation

-We create a PaymentRequest using the PaymentRequest constructor.
+We create a `PaymentRequest` using the `PaymentRequest` constructor.
 The constructor takes three parameters.
 The first is a required set of data about supported payment methods.
 The second parameter is required information about the transaction.
-The third argument is an optional parameter for things like shipping, etc.
+The third argument is an optional parameter for things like shipping.

 <div id="3"></div>